kirillzyusko/react-native-keyboard-controller/docs/docs/guides/interactive-keyboard.md

 ### Start point

 First of all let's consider a simple example and layout for typical chat application.
+Of course in real-application layout will be much more complex, but since it's a guide we will consider over-simplified example to get a main idea.

 ```tsx
 <ScrollView>